Growing Guava in Pots is the best way to enjoy these tasty fruits in a small space like a balcony or a patio! Here’s all you need to know!

-Best Guava Varieties
+Best Guava Varieties to Grow in Pots

 Over 100 varieties of guavas are identified in the world, different from each other by their flavor and appearance.
-Most of them can be grown in containers but we are listing some of the best.

-Guava Tree Propagation
+Propagating Guava Tree

 Guava seeds are propagated easily with high germination rate.
-The main thing is that they must be fresh and obtained from the quality source.
+The main thing is that they must be fresh and obtained from a quality source.
 You can also use seed fresh seeds collected from the fruit but it is better to buy seeds from a seed store or online.

 Guava tree grown from seeds take 3-4 years to mature and start to form fruits.
 From cuttings, it grows more quickly.
 However, our recommendation for you is to buy a grafted guava tree.
 Most of the grafted trees start to bear fruit in the same year and remain healthy.